mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"She's been moving people in and out of the fire."

-	Without a pause, he shot up and sprinted toward the fire.

-	The heat grew in intensity as he approached, but he couldn't think about the pain.
-He had to find Setre.
+	Without a pause, he rose and ran off.
+The heat grew in intensity as he approached, but he pushed the pain down.
+He had to find Setre and Casra.

+	A silhouette appeared in the doorway of the tent.
+It was thin and short, almost resembling "Linyu!
+Linyu is that you?
+What are you doing down here?"
+But amidst the lapping of flames and fabric, the silhouette stood up and transformed into Casra, stumbling out of the tent in a daze.
+He dashed to her to pull her out of the flames.

+	"Lin.. thi fell," she said.